 Clara, 18, from New York City, uses menstrual cups “because [they don’t] produce any waste.
 Menstrual cups are easy to use, super comfortable and very convenient!”
 Even after several hours, she doesn’t have to worry “about changing or fixing anything.”
 One perk of menstrual cups that Clara likes is “seeing exactly how much blood [she is] shedding” so that she can be more aware of her average flow.

-At about $12 a pop and lasting ten years, menstrual cups save you hundreds of dollars in the long run since you only need to buy one at a time.
-You can use warm water and a mild, unscented water-based (oil-free) soap to clean your menstrual cup after each use.
-Stores like Whole Foods and Target even carry some of the mainstream menstrual cup brands, such as the DivaCup and the Keeper cup so they are not as hard to find as you might think.
+Ranging from $20 to $40 a pop and lasting for potentially up to several years (although you should always check the brand’s website and keep an eye on your cup for any signs of cracks or holes), menstrual cups save you hundreds of dollars in the long run since you only need to buy one at a time.
+You can use warm water and a mild, unscented water-based (oil-free) soap to clean your menstrual cup after each use and sterilize it between periods with boiling water.
+Many pharmacies and stores like Target carry menstrual cups, so they are not as hard to find as you might think.

 Jade, 19, also from New York City, says that when she tells people about reusable products, “Sometimes they’re grossed out by thinking that they would have to touch their own blood.”
 But, she also says that reusable products have gotten her more in touch with her body and the natural cycles of her period.
 Jade “primarily uses the Lunette, which is a brand of reusable menstrual cup, and then will use reusable pads and pantiliners (Lunapads) as backup” in case of leaking on heavier days.

 Speaking of reusable pads, they are a great alternative if you don’t want to insert anything into your vagina during your period.
 Made in fabrics like cotton or bamboo fleece, reusable pads come in all sizes, textures and colors.
 They are soft and built for easy clean up: rinse in cold water and pop them in the wash.